OpenDMA/opendma-spec/OpenDMA-Spec.md

 1.  \[“opendma.org”, “Class”\], single value, Reference, as defined in §6.1, not null
 2.  \[“opendma.org”, “Id”\], single value, String, as defined in §6.2, not null
 3.  \[“opendma.org”, “Name”\], single value, String, not null
-4.  \[“opendma.org”, “NameQualifier”\], single value, String
+4.  \[“opendma.org”, “NameQualifier”\], single value, String, nullable
 5.  \[“opendma.org”, “DisplayName”\], single value, String, not null
-6.  \[“opendma.org”, “Parent”\], single value, Reference to a valid class object (§8.3), not null
+6.  \[“opendma.org”, “Parent”\], single value, Reference to a class info object (§7), nullable
-7.  \[“opendma.org”, “Aspects”\], multi value, Reference to valid aspect objects (§8.4), not null
+7.  \[“opendma.org”, “Aspects”\], multi value, Reference to valid aspect objects (§8.4), nullable
-8.  \[“opendma.org”, “DeclaredProperties”\], multi value, Reference to property info objects (§9)
+8.  \[“opendma.org”, “DeclaredProperties”\], multi value, Reference to property info objects (§9), nullable
 9.  \[“opendma.org”, “IsInstantiable”\], single value, Boolean, not null
 10. \[“opendma.org”, “IsHidden”\], single value, Boolean, not null
 11. \[“opendma.org”, “IsSystem”\], single value, Boolean, not null
-12. \[“opendma.org”, ”SubClasses”\], multi value, Reference to a class info objects
+12. \[“opendma.org”, ”SubClasses”\], multi value, Reference to a class info objects, nullable

 These constraints apply to the properties:

 - The restrictions of the “Parent” Property are defined in §8.

 - All property info objects (§9) referenced in the “DeclaredProperties” property must be unique in the list of effective properties (§10) of this class regarding the tuple (”NameQualifier”,”Name”).
 This implies that (a) no qualified property name may be used twice in this list and (b) no qualified property name already used by a parent class or an aspect class may be reused.
 Properties can not be overwritten.
-  **TODO: Reference properties should be allowed to narrow the reference class**

 - The tuple (”NameQualifier”,”Name”) of this object must be unique across all class info objects in the same context (§4)